StephenMinty/itsminty.co.uk/index.md

 {% include site-form.html %}{: style="width: 50%; float: right; margin-left: 2rem;"}

 To discuss any project, big or small, get in touch via the form to the right.

-Alternatively, you can follow me on social media.
-{% include nav-social.html %}